zhouyan/vSMC/README.markdown

 - Windows 7
   * MSVC 2010 (Version 10) (Using [Boost][Boost] or C++11 headers)

+Note that MSVC cannot compile all the examples.

 Earlier versions of MSVC does not work, this is mainly a dependency problem of [Random123][Random123].